 (A) Qualifications - Within ninety days from receipt of successfully passing the standardized examination required pursuant to division (B)(5) of section 4715.39 of the Revised Code, an applicant to be considered for issuance of coronal polishing certification shall furnish satisfactory proof of all the following on a form prescribed and provided by the state dental board:

-(1) He is currently certified by the dental assisting national board or the Ohio commission on dental assistant certification; and
+(1) Be currently certified by the dental assisting national board or the Ohio commission on dental assistant certification; and

 (B) Approved training program - training in the polishing of the clinical crowns of teeth through an approved program accredited by the American dental association commission on dental accreditation or equivalent board-approved training through a college or university accredited by the higher learning commission of the North central association of colleges and schools.
 The college or university must have a classroom and a (pre)clinical facility with the proper armamentarium and equipment to support the educational objectives.